ethereum/ethereum-org-website/src/content/nft/index.md

 image: ../../assets/eth2/core.png
 summaryPoints:
   [
-    "A way to turn anything unique into an Ethereum-based asset.", "NFTs are giving more power to content creators than ever before.", "Powered by smart contracts on the Ethereum blockchain.", ]
+    "A way to represent anything unique as an Ethereum-based asset.", "NFTs are giving more power to content creators than ever before.", "Powered by smart contracts on the Ethereum blockchain.", ]